Analytic Model of Trans-axial Sensitivity in Cylindrical PET Systems Based on Solid Angle: Introduction

 \section{Introduction}

-Positron Emission Tomography (PET) is widely used for diagnosing and monitoring cancer, neurological disorders, and cardiovascular conditions\cite{Li2017PET, Farwell2014PET,Politis2012PET,9353691}.
-Among the many factors influencing PET performance, sensitivity is one of the most critical metrics\cite{nguyen2015digitalPET, Calderon2023, BUDINGER1998247}.

-Standardized protocols such as NEMA NU 2-2018\cite{nema2018} define sensitivity measurement procedures at the center of the field of view (CFOV) and at a radial offset of 10 cm.
-This convention, used in many system performance studies\cite{jakoby2011performance, chen2020performance, bonifacio2023analytical, chicheportiche2020comparison}, implicitly assumes that sensitivity is either maximized or sufficiently characterized near the CFOV.
+Positron Emission Tomography (PET) is widely used for diagnosing and monitoring cancer, neurological disorders, and cardiovascular conditions\cite{Li2017PET, Farwell2014PET,Politis2012PET, 9353691}.
+Among the many metrics that characterize PET performance, sensitivity is one of the most critical~\cite{nguyen2015digitalPET, Calderon2023, BUDINGER1998247}.
+Standardized protocols such as NEMA NU 2-2018\cite{nema2018} define sensitivity measurement procedures at the center of the field of view (CFOV) and at a trans-axial offset of 10 cm.
+This convention, used in many system performance studies\cite{jakoby2011performance, chen2020performance, bonifacio2023analytical, chicheportiche2020comparison}, could suggest that sensitivity is either maximized or sufficiently characterized near the CFOV.

 However, empirical studies present inconsistent findings.
-Some report higher sensitivity at 10 cm than at the CFOV\cite{chen2020performance, chicheportiche2020comparison}, others report the opposite\cite{jakoby2011performance}, and a few describe non-monotonic trends across the radial plane\cite{visser2009inveon}.
+Some report higher sensitivity at 10 cm than at the CFOV\cite{chen2020performance, chicheportiche2020comparison}, others report the opposite\cite{jakoby2011performance}, and a few describe non-monotonic trends across the trans-axial plane\cite{visser2009inveon}.

-Empirical inconsistencies in reported radial sensitivity trends underscore the absence of a theoretical baseline.
-To date, the sensitivity distribution with respect to radial position has not been derived from first principles.
-Although some prior studies have proposed mathematical formulations for sensitivity at the CFOV\cite{bonifacio2023analytical}, a general theoretical model describing how sensitivity varies across the entire radial plane has not been established.
+Empirical inconsistencies in reported trans-axial sensitivity underscore the absence of a theoretical baseline.
+While Bonifacio et al. provided an analytical characterization of sensitivity along the axial dimension \cite{bonifacio2023analytical}, a corresponding quantitative description for the trans-axial plane—that is, an analytical model of sensitivity as a function of trans-axial source position—remains absent in the literature.

-In this work, we present a closed-form analytic model of the radial-plane sensitivity distribution for an idealized cylindrical PET scanner.
-The model is derived from geometric principles and simplified detection physics.
-Implementation-specific considerations, while important for full system performance, are beyond the scope of this study and will be addressed in future work.
-Beyond its theoretical value, the model can serve as a baseline for interpreting empirical sensitivity measurements and may inform in future system design and analysis.

-The remainder of this paper is organized as follows.
-Section II presents the theoretical analysis, including the geometric modeling of the cylindrical PET system and the derivation of the closed-form sensitivity function under idealized conditions.
-Section III describes the Monte Carlo simulations and physical experiments conducted to assess the applicability of the theoretical model.
-Section IV compares the theoretical predictions with the empirical results, highlighting areas of agreement and deviation.
-Finally, Section V concludes the paper with a summary of the contributions.